madgicaltechdom/archive-mysql-db/README.md

   in the terminal and go to the directory where the file is located.
 - Your file will be restored.
 ### Steps for Automation
-1. After creating the table, create a partition by "PARTITION BY RANGE (TO_DAYS(created_at)) ( PARTITION m202301 VALUES LESS THAN (TO_DAYS('2023-02-01')), PARTITION m202302 VALUES LESS THAN (TO_DAYS('2023-03-01')), PARTITION m202303 VALUES LESS THAN (TO_DAYS('2023-04-01')), PARTITION m202304 VALUES LESS THAN (TO_DAYS('2023-05-01')), PARTITION m202305 VALUES LESS THAN (TO_DAYS('2023-06-01')), PARTITION m202306 VALUES LESS THAN (TO_DAYS('2023-07-01')), PARTITION m202307 VALUES LESS THAN (TO_DAYS('2023-08-01')),
-PARTITION m202308 VALUES LESS THAN (TO_DAYS('2023-09-01')),
-PARTITION future VALUES LESS THAN (MAXVALUE)")
-2. The above partition Query contains some pattern so that the automation script reads the value on the basis of the partition name so create a partition by using the above query or create a query like the above in the same pattern according to your requirement.
+1. The above partition Query contains some pattern so that the automation script reads the value on the basis of the partition name so create a partition by using the above query or create a query like the above in the same pattern according to your requirement.
-3. Before running the automated script Make sure the table is already partitioned
+2. Before running the automated script Make sure the table is already partitioned
-4. In the .txt file fill the details ( like cache monthly 2  from line 9 that is table_name, interval, partition you want to keep)
+3. In the .txt file fill the details ( like cache monthly 2  from line 9 that is table_name, interval, partition you want to keep)
-5. Provide credentials like database name etc
+4. Provide credentials like database name etc
-6. Run bash ./autoarchive-tables.sh in the terminal and go to the directory where the file is located.
+5. Run bash ./autoarchive-tables.sh in the terminal and go to the directory where the file is located.
-7. Provide MySQL password again and again if asked
+6. Provide MySQL password again and again if asked
-8. Finally if all your commands run successfully then you can see the dump file is created in the cache(table name) folder.
+7. Finally if all your commands run successfully then you can see the dump file is created in the cache(table name) folder.
 ## Output:
 ![Screenshot 2023-08-14 at 3 06 46 PM](https://github.com/madgicaltechdom/rezo-mysql/assets/109335469/87f44afd-91df-4d5b-a75f-0546db269c20)
 ![Screenshot 2023-08-14 at 3 07 00 PM](https://github.com/madgicaltechdom/rezo-mysql/assets/109335469/ed0f9c44-e03f-4417-b67a-ba44bbde471e)